Special Circumstances and Appeals

 Types of budget increases that can be considered are listed below.
-To request a budget increase, submit a request and include supporting documentation as indicated.
-To allow sufficient time for loan processing, appeals should be submitted at least two weeks before the end of your enrollment period.
+To request a budget increase, submit your appeal with the supporting documentation as indicated.
+To allow sufficient time for loan processing, appeals and all supporting documents should be submitted at least 30 days before the end of the term.

 Your Financial Aid Summary indicates the housing status you reported when you applied for financial aid:

 Not living with parents or relatives